 Habitat Restoration and Protection:

 Protecting and restoring gorilla habitats is critical.
 Reforestation, habitat restoration, and buffer zones safeguard against agricultural and infrastructural encroachment, keeping gorilla habitats intact.
+These actions reflect our determination how protect and conserve our environment.

 Veterinary Care and Monitoring: